SHervoe-Hansen/Caffeine_solubility/README.md

 ### Layout

 - `PDB_files` PDB files for various varients studied.
-- `Protein_solubility.ipynb` Jupyter notebook for submission and analysis of simulation and production of publication ready figures.
+- `Caffeine_solubility.ipynb` Jupyter notebook for submission and analysis of simulation and production of publication ready figures.

 ### Usage
 To open the notebook, install Python via [Miniconda](https://conda.io/miniconda.html) and make sure all required packages are loaded by issuing the following terminal commands